oaklandsmartvehicles/DrivingAgent-2020-melodic/README.md

 ## Point Cloud from Cepton LIDAR

-Status: Fucntional, but requires Euclidian Clustering to be useful and implement sensor fusion
+Status: Sensor is fucntional, but requires Euclidian Clustering

 #################################################################